turingschool/career-development-curriculum-site/resources/branding_resources.md

 * Pin your best projects to your profile page and keep it up-to-date
 * File issues on all your repos for things that need fixing up

-Here are some other resources to help you:
+Here are some additional resources, but don’t feel pressure to make this too fancy.
+It's better to be tasteful and understated with answers to some basic questions than to look too busy.
+Check these out:

 * [Martin Heinz's Build a Stunning ReadMe for your GitHub profile](https://towardsdatascience.com/build-a-stunning-readme-for-your-github-profile-9b80434fe5d7).
 Note: be careful with the emojis.
 His are very subtle and tasteful.
 If you’re not 100% positive yours are as well, better to leave them out.
 * [Gapur Kasim's How to Create an Awesome GitHub Profile ReadMe](https://javascript.plainenglish.io/how-to-create-an-awesome-github-profile-readme-a474d5b45645).
 Note: some other interesting widgets that you could stretch for.
 Don’t go overboard, and if they don’t highlight what you want, tell the story you’d like, better to leave them out.